blarson1105/sigma-wiki/Specification.md

 A definition that can consist of two different data structures - lists and maps.

+### General

+* All values are treated as case-insensitive strings
+* You can use wildcard characters '*' and '?' in strings
+* Regular expressions are case-sensitive by default
+* You don't have to escape characters except the string quotation marks ```'```

 ### Lists

 The lists contain strings that are applied to the full log message and are linked with a logical 'OR'.